 Apart from the sturdiness that quartz provides, this material has a wide variety of colour options to choose from.
 This not only brings style and character to your kitchen but also offers several advantages over other conventional materials.

 At the end of the day, it all comes down to your personal choice and preferences.
-But one thing you can be sure of is that both materials are excellent choices and can provide you with a kitchen worktop that you’ll love!
+But one thing you can be sure of is that either granite or quartz worktops are excellent choices and can provide you with a kitchen worktop that you’ll love!

 Read also our feature on sintered stone, a new alternative which has many advantages too.